timoxley/chimes/Readme.md

 `Array.prototype` iteration methods for iterators.

 The new iterable data structures in ES6 are hard to justify using as they're severely lacking in expressive power when compared to Arrays.
-This library's goal is to add all the expressive power of Arrays.
+This library's goal is to add all the expressive power of Arrays to anything iterable, including generators.

 Current implementation is porcelein for future sugar.